Golden Fleece Foundation

 With the help of generous donors and more than 25,000 volunteers, Make-A-Wish grants a wish somewhere in the country every 38 minutes.
 It has granted more than 212,000 wishes since its inception in 1980; nearly 14,000 in 2011 alone.
 Visit Make-A-Wish at www.wish.org and discover how you can share the power of a wish®.

 Brooks Brothers is proud of its long-standing relationship with the American Red Cross.
-Our affiliation with the organization being in 1898, just eighteen years after its inception, when Brooks Brothers made its first donation of $100 to the Red Cross Society during the Spanish-American War.
+Our affiliation with the organization began in 1898, just eighteen years after its inception, when Brooks Brothers made its first donation of $100 to the Red Cross Society during the Spanish-American War.
 Ever since this humble beginning, Brooks Brothers has continued its commitment to the American Red Cross.

 Since its founding in 1881 by visionary leader Clara Barton, the American Red Cross has been the nation's premier emergency response organization.
 As part of a worldwide network founded to protect human life and health, to ensure respect for all human beings, and to prevent and alleviate human suffering, without discrimination, the American Red Cross distinguishes itself by also aiding victims of devastating natural disasters.
 Each year, in communities large and small, victims of some 70,000 disasters turn to neighbors familiar and new—the more than half a million volunteers and 35,000 employees of the Red Cross.
 An average of more than 9 million people a year receive Red Cross training in first aid, water safety and other skills that help save lives.
 Some four million people give blood—the gift of life—through the Red Cross, making it the largest supplier of blood and blood products in the United States.
 And the Red Cross helps thousands of U.S. service members separated from their families by military duty stay connected.
 As part of the International Red Cross and Red Crescent Movement, a global network of 186 national societies, the Red Cross helps restore hope and dignity to the world's most vulnerable people.